Alabama offers some great freshwater and saltwater fishing, with the state famous for big largemouth bass in particular.

-Both resident and visiting anglers do require licenses for fishing in the ocean and inland waters.
+Both resident and visiting anglers require licenses for fishing in the ocean and inland waters.

-In this post, we’ve summarized the costs for various categories of fishing license for both resident anglers and non resident anglers.
+In this post, we’ve summarized the costs for various categories of fishing licenses for both resident anglers and non-resident anglers.

 Fishing in Alabama